 Antirrhinum rust is the most serious disease of antirrhinums (snapdragons).
-It is a fungal disease that causes dark brown spots on the undersides of leaves.
+It is a fungal disease that produces dark brown spore pustules on the undersides of the leaves.
 Severely affected leaves shrivel and may die.

 Scientific name Puccinia antirrhini

 Main symptoms Yellow spots on the upper leaf surface, dark brown pustules on the undersides

 Timing Late spring to autumn

 Antirrhinum rust is a disease caused by a fungus (Puccinia antirrhini) that spreads by airborne spores.
 It is specific to antirrhinum cultivars, although some claim to be resistant (see 'Control' section below).
 Expect to see it from late spring to autumn.

 - On leaves: Initially, pale yellow spots appear on the upper leaf surface, corresponding to dark brown, dusty pustules on the lower surface.
 Later, leaves shrivel and vigour is greatly reduced

 - On stems: In severe infections pustules can also be produced on stems, and dieback may occur

 The RHS believes that avoiding pests, diseases and weeds by good practice in cultivation methods, cultivar selection, garden hygiene and encouraging or introducing natural enemies, should be the first line of control.
 If chemical controls are used, they should be used only in a minimal and highly targeted manner.